ryanspletzer/ryanspletzer.github.io/_posts/2024-02-01-ai-is-frosting-on-the-data-cake.md

 title: AI is Frosting on the Data Cake
 date: 2024-02-01 00:00:00
 description: >
-  Chefs have a saying: _mise en place_, or "putting in place."
+  Chefs have a saying: mise en place, or "putting in place."
 This is a great analogy and philosophy for data in an enterprise as well...
 tags:
  - ai